-Working with leading think-tanks, universities and practitioners, the Centre explores trends and innovation in public service and brings to light new knowledge relevant to countries at the development frontline.
+Through partnerships with leading think-tanks, universities, experts and practitioners, the Centre explored trends and innovation in public service and brought to light new knowledge relevant to countries at the development frontline.

 Building an effective interface between the administrative, political and societal spheres is only possible when trust and accountability permeate this space.
 Drivers of integrity and service orientation will then propel public service towards excellence.